Sports in Philadelphia: Rivalries

-Philadelphia has rivalries with three of the four other major cities in the "Northeast megalopolis", particularly New York City, as well as a long history with an instate rival, Pittsburgh.
-Philadelphia teams also compete with teams from New York City and Pittsburgh for fans in New Jersey and Pennsylvania.
+Philadelphia has rivalries with three of the four other major cities in the Northeast megalopolis, particularly New York City along with a long instate rivalry with Pittsburgh.
+Philadelphia teams also compete with teams from New York City and Pittsburgh for fans support among New Jersey and Pennsylvania residents.
 In addition to regional rivalries, teams from Philadelphia have a number of other rivalries with teams from other cities.

 New York City

 As the two largest cities in the United States for much of the nation's history, New York and Philadelphia have a historical rivalry that has continued in the world of sports.
-There are intra-division rivalries among teams from New York City and Philadelphia in each of the five major leagues, as seen in the rivalries between the New York Mets and the Philadelphia Phillies in the National League East, the New York Giants and the Philadelphia Eagles in the NFC East, the New York Knicks and the Philadelphia 76ers in the NBA's Atlantic Division, the New York Rangers and the Philadelphia Flyers in the National Hockey League's Metropolitan Division, and the Philadelphia Union and the New York Red Bulls in Major League Soccer's Eastern Conference.
-The Flyers also have an intense rivalry with the New Jersey Devils (who play in the New York metropolitan area) and were major rivals with the New York Islanders in the 1970s and 1980s.
-The Brooklyn Nets and the 76ers are also divisional rivals, as both teams play in the Atlantic Division.
+There are intra-division rivalries among teams from New York City and Philadelphia in each of the five major leagues, as seen in the rivalries between the New York Mets and the Philadelphia Phillies in the National League East, the New York Giants and the Philadelphia Eagles in the NFC East, the Brooklyn Nets and the Philadelphia 76ers in the NBA's Atlantic Division, the New York Rangers and the Philadelphia Flyers, along with the New York Islanders and the Philadelphia Flyers in the National Hockey League's Metropolitan Division, and the Philadelphia Union and the New York Red Bulls in Major League Soccer's Eastern Conference.

+The Flyers also have an intense rivalry with the New Jersey Devils (who play in the New York metropolitan area).
+The New York Knicks and the 76ers are also divisional rivals, as both teams play in the Atlantic Division.
 The Phillies and Yankees play each other very rarely, but the teams met in the 1950 World Series and the 2009 World Series.
-The New York Jets and the Eagles have only played each other ten times, with the Eagles winning every game.
+The New York Jets and the Eagles have only played each other thirteen times, with the Eagles winning 12 out of the 13 matchups.